xapian/xapian-docsprint/advanced/custom_weighting.rst

     };

-Note: The get_maxpart() function returns an upper bound on the weight returned by get_sumpart().
-In order to do that, it requires the WDF_MAX statistic (the maximum wdf of the term among all documents).
+Note: The :xapian-just-method:`get_maxpart()` method returns an upper bound on the weight returned by :xapian-just-method:`get_sumpart()`.
+In order to do that, it requires the :xapian-just-constant:`WDF_MAX` statistic (the maximum wdf of the term among all documents).